-- a. collection of rents; - b. administration, accounting and the payment of outgoings relating to the Portfolio Assets; - c. procurement and arrangement of insurances, service charges, maintenance contract and the preparation of budgets, all in relation to the Portfolio Assets; and - d. the selection and management of external service providers that will carry out property management services including (without limitation): (i) maintenance including repair of the Portfolio Assets; (ii) lease negotiations with tenants or prospective tenants of the Portfolio Assets; (iii) renegotiations and consultation with the tenants of the Portfolio Assets, which Property Management Fee covers the following costs and expenses (i) the direct and indirect office overhead necessary for the above mentioned operations of the Management Company, the AIF Manager and its subsidiaries, (ii) all reasonable out-of-pocket costs incurred in relation to the exercise of the above mentioned business activities by the Management Company, the AIF Manager and its subsidiaries and (iii) the compensation of the employees dedicated by the AIF Manager and its subsidiaries to the property management of the Fund.
+- a. collection of rents; - b. administration, accounting and the payment of outgoings relating to the Portfolio Assets; - c. procurement and arrangement of insurances, service charges, maintenance contract and the preparation of budgets, all in relation to the Portfolio Assets; and - d. the selection and management of external service providers that will carry out property management services including (without limitation): (i) maintenance including repair of the Portfolio Assets; (ii) lease negotiations with tenants or prospective tenants of the Portfolio Assets; (iii) renegotiations and consultation with the tenants of the Portfolio Assets, which Property Management Fee covers the following costs and expenses (i) the direct and indirect office overhead necessary for the above mentioned operations of the Management Company, the AIF Manager and its subsidiaries, (ii) all reasonable out-of-pocket costs incurred in relation to the exercise of the above mentioned business activities by the Management Company, the AIF Manager and its subsidiaries to the property management of the Fund.